EternityForest/KaithemAutomation/help.md

 ### Widget.read() (Usually Available)

-returns the current "value" of the widget, an is available for all readable widgets where the idea of "value" makes sense.
+Returns the current "value" of the widget, an is available for all readable widgets where the idea of "value" makes sense.
+Generally just returns self.value unless overridden.

 ### Widget.write(value) (Usually Available)

 sets the current "value" of the widget, an is available for all writable widgets where the idea of "value" makes sense.
+Unless overridden, this will set self.value, invoke any callback set for the widget(with user \_\_SERVER\_\_), and send the value to all subscribed clients.

+This should not be used from within the callback or overridden message handler due to the possibility of creating loops.
+To send a value to all clients without invoking any local callbacks or setting the local value, use send.

+### Widget.send(value)

+Send value to all subscribed clients.

 ### []()Widget.attach(f)

 Set a callback that fires when new data comes in from the widget.
-The function must take two values, user, and data.
-User is the username of the user that changed the widget, and data is it's new value
+It will fire when write() is called or when the client sends new data The function must take two values, user, and data.
+User is the username of the user that loaded the page that sent the data the widget, and data is it's new value. user will be set to \_\_SERVER\_\_ if write() is called.

+You should not call self.write from within the callback to avoid an infinite loop, although you can call write on other widgets without issue.
+If you wish to send replies from a callback, use self.send() instead which does not set self.value or trigger the callback.

 <a href="" id="kaithemobject"></a>The Kaithem Object:
 -----------------------------------------------------